open-ai-robot/robot-101/README.md

 # robot-101
-Tutorial, books, videos, resources to help us learn and DIY Open Sources Robot.
+Tutorials, books, videos, resources to help us learn and DIY Open Sources Robot.

 Feel free to add more, please.